Facebook Ads can be frustrating and exhausting, especially when the result is not what you’ve expected.

 I will break this question into two sections, to make it easily understandable – the Ad Design itself and everything else you need to know – Tips and Tricks.

 When it comes to design, it is all about choosing the right image with the proper size – 1200 x 628 pixels wide.
 Sometimes, this can be a hard task and you have no idea where to start from.

 Here are 13 different ad designs that can help you decide:

-11. Use the logos of well-known brands.
-All of us prefer something that they can relate to.
+- Use the logos of well-known brands.
+All of us prefer something that we can relate to.